Duckgres

 Features

-- PostgreSQL Wire Protocol: Full compatibility with PostgreSQL clients
+- PostgreSQL Wire Protocol: Compatibility with PostgreSQL clients for analytical workloads

 - Two-Tier Query Processing: Transparently handles both PostgreSQL and DuckDB-specific syntax